 Poor editing.
 It’s as if The Editor has never been taking Post-Production classes or taught himself the craft of editing.

-The blue hue screen featuring scenes such as the court, felt out of place, it’s as if they turned this into a neo-noir psychological thriller like Minority Report.
-In the trailer, none of the blue in the scenes weren’t shown.
+The blue filter featuring scenes such as the court, felt out of place, it’s as if this movie turned into a neo-noir sci-fi psychological thriller like Minority Report.
+In the trailer, blue filter wasn’t shown.
 Is Zack Snyder responsible for coming up with the blue filter?
 If so, I demand answers right now!

 The ending didn’t show Sam winning the custody battle in court.
 It just shows the foster mother giving the daughter back to him.
 Storytelling 101, if the reader/viewer is witnessing a major plot point for the first time, show the scene, rather than telling.
-Ever heard of the phrase, “Show Don’t Tell.”
-Imagine if The Battle Of Yavin in Star Wars: A New Hope, was only mentioned that Luke Skywalker blew it up, rather than showing the whole thing on how he managed to dodge obstacles in his way?
+Ever heard of the phrase, “Show Don’t Tell?”
+Imagine if The Battle Of Yavin in Star Wars: A New Hope, was only mentioned that Luke Skywalker blew up The Death Star rather than showing the goshdarn thing on how he managed to dodge obstacles in his way?